22-23 November, 2018

 Friedrich-Ebert-Stiftung, Hiroshimastr.
 17, 10785 Berlin-Tiergarten

 organised by MiCT, Reporters Without Borders Germany (RSF Germany) and Friedrich-Ebert-Stiftung

 Imagine that you own a media house.

 You meet us at a cocktail reception at a charity event.
 You know us.
 We all went to the same private school.

 You mention that your media house is struggling.
-The advertising market in our fictional country is fiercely contested and the number of private media houses exceeds the demand.
+The advertising market in our fictional country is fiercely competitive and the number of private media houses exceeds the demand.
 We are in the 21st century.
 Traditional media businesses are facing many challenges; the online market has changed the game.
 In fact, you are glad that you do not have to pay for your cocktails here.

 We are rich and we have rich friends.
 We have an excellent network.
-We offer you that a friend of us (who also happens to be a member of the ruling party) could invest in your media house.
+We suggest that one of our friends – who also happens to be a member of the ruling party – could invest in your media house.
 You would keep the majority of the shares.
-We tell you that he has been looking for such an opportunity for quite a while and the investment fits his business plan.
+We tell you that he has been looking for such an opportunity for quite a while, and the investment fits his business plan.
 He also owns several banks and can open a lot of doors for you and your company.
-In order to avoid public concerns, we ask you not to mention our names if someone should ask for the ownership structures of your media house.
+In order to avoid public concerns, we ask you not to mention our names should someone enquire about the ownership structure of your media house.
 You agree.